The minimalist lifestyle is only for some.

-I’ve always enjoyed living in tight spaces and daydream of what it must be like to live on a submarine.
+I’ve always enjoyed living in tight spaces and daydreaming about what living on a submarine must be like.
 Wouldn’t a carpeted cave be an exciting place to call home?

 • Rewiring of the brain and habits to start spending less